Remote magnon-phonon entanglement in the waveguide-magnomechanics: The magnon-magnon coupling mediated by waveguide photons

 \section{The magnon-magnon coupling mediated by waveguide photons}

-The waveguide-magnon system under consideration consists of $N$ YIG spheres positioned at distinct positions along a one-dimensional microstrip waveguide~\cite{giantspin,Anomagnon,SingleMode,Unidirectional}.
+In this appendix, we derive the magnon-magnon interactions mediated by traveling photons.
+The waveguide magnon system under consideration consists of $N$ YIG spheres positioned at distinct positions along a one-dimensional microstrip waveguide~\cite{giantspin,Anomagnon,SingleMode,Unidirectional}.
 The magnon modes provided by the YIG spheres couple with the traveling photons through magnetic dipole interaction.
 The total Hamiltonian of this system is given by